Differential invariants of generic parabolic Monge-Ampere equations: Concluding remarks

 \section{Concluding remarks}

-Representation of a PMA equation $\mathcal{E}$ by means of the associated PCB makes clearly visible the nature of its nonlinearities.
-For example, if all curves of this bundle are projectively nonequivalent each other, then $\mathcal{E}$ does not admit contact symmetries, etc. The instance of this can be detected by means of invariants constructed in the previous section.
-On the contrary, it may happen that all curves composing a PCB are projectively equivalent, i.e., nonlinearities of the corresponding PMA $\mathcal{E}$ are ``homogeneous''.
-The above constructed invariants are not sufficient to distinguish one homogeneous in this sense PMA from another, and a need of new finer invariants arises.
-It is remarkable that in similar situations PCBs themselves give an idea of how such invariants can be constructed.
-For instance, in the above homogeneous case one can observe that the bundle $PT^*N\rightarrow N$ is naturally supplied with a full parallelism structure which immediately furnishes the required new invariants.
-It is not difficult to imagine various intermediate situations, which demonstrate the diversity and complexity of the world of parabolic Monge-Ampere equations.
-In particular, the problem of describing all strata of the characteristic diffiety (see \cite{SDI}) for parabolic Monge-Ampere equations is a task of a rather large scale.
-Further results in this direction will appear in a series of forthcoming publications.
+Representation of a PMA $\mathcal{E}$ by means of the associated PCB makes clearly visible the nature of its nonlinearities.
+For example, if all the curves of this bundle are projectively nonequivalent to each other, then $\mathcal{E}$ does not admit contact symmetries.
+This occurrence can be detected by means of invariants constructed in section 7.
+On the other hand, it may happen that all curves composing a PCB are projectively equivalent, i.e., nonlinearities of the corresponding PMA $\mathcal{E}$ are ``homogeneous''.
+The invariants considered in this paper are not sufficient to distinguish two PCBs which are homogeneous in this sense.
+So, the need of some new invariants arises.
+It is remarkable that PCBs immediately suggest an idea of how the necessary new invariants can be constructed.
+For instance, one can observe that in this case the bundle $PT^*N\rightarrow N$ is naturally supplied with a full parallelism structure which immediately furnishes the required new invariants.
+It is not difficult to imagine various intermediate situations, which demonstrate the diversity and complexity of the world of PMAs.
+In particular, the problem of describing all strata of the characteristic diffiety (see \cite{SDI}) for PMAs appears to be a task of a rather large scale.
+Further results in this direction will appear in forthcoming publications.

+\ack The first author DCF acknowledge the financial support of FAPESB (Funda\c c\~ao de Amparo \`a Pesquisa do Estado da Bahia), which made possible the conclusion of this research.
+However, since a preliminary research was already achieved during his stay at Universit\`a Statale di Milano and Silesian University of Opava, DCF also acknowledge these two institutions and in particular Michal Marvan for his kind hospitality and financial support through grant MSM 4781305904.